 Distribution: N - Piem (Isocrono & al. 2004, Isocrono & Piervittori 2008), Emil (Fariselli & al. 2020).

 Description: Thallus foliose, closely adnate, yellowish to yellowish green or yellowish grey, usually grey in central parts, rather glossy, sorediate, with elongated, 0.2-1 mm wide, convex, often overlapping and radiating lobes, forming rosettes to 10 cm in diam.
 Soralia laminal, strongly convex and almost subglobose, most frequent on the central lobes; lower surface pale brown, with sparse, black rhizines.
+Upper cortex of tightly packed, anticlinally oriented hyphae, with a pored epicortex, the cell walls with Cetraria-type lichenan; medulla white, not amyloid; lower cortex appearing velvety due to minutely papillose hyphae.
 Apothecia rare, lecanorine, 2-4 mm across, with a brown to brown-black disc and a smooth thalline margin.
 Epithecium brown; hymenium and hypothecium colourless.
-Asci 8-spored, thick-walled, the apex I+ blue with a wide, divergent axial body, Lecanora-type.
+Asci 8-spored, clavate, the K/I+ blue tholus penetrated by a faintly amyloid apical cushion with parallel or diverging flanks, the wall K/I-, surrounded by a K/I+ blue outer layer, Lecanora-type.
 Ascospores 1-celled, hyaline, ellipsoid, 9-12 x 6-8 μm.
 Pycnidia rare, laminal immersed, black.
 Conidia 4-7 μm long.
 Photobiont chlorococcoid.
 Spot tests: cortex K-, C-, KC+ yellow, P-; medulla and soralia K-, KC+ pink, P- or P+ rust-red.
 Chemistry: cortex with usnic acid; medulla with alectoronic acid and variable amounts of protocetraric and collatolic acids.

 Note: a circumpolar, arctic-alpine to boreal-montane species found on steeply inclined, hard, acid siliceous rocks in cold, wind-exposed mountain summits